Polynomial log-volume growth in slow dynamics and the GK-dimensions of twisted homogeneous coordinate rings: Quasi-nef sequences and dynamical filtrations

 Now we prove the second statement.
 Once again, we can assume that $\go$ is K\"ahler.
-Recall that $ k(f) = 2\ell$ is an even number (Prposition~\ref{pro-filtr}).
+Recall that $ k(f) = 2\ell$ is an even number (see \eg Theorem~\ref{JBbound}).
 By the first statement, it suffices to show that